apache/druid/docs/tutorials/tutorial-rollup.md

 | -- | -- | -- | -- | -- | -- |
 | `2018-01-01T01:03:00.000Z` | `1.1.1.1` | `2.2.2.2` | `10,204` | `1` | `49` |

-Note that the `count` metric shows how many rows in the original input data contributed to the final "rolled up" row.